On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Related Work

-\paragraph{Theory of RL training for LLM.} The empirical success of RLVR has spurred theoretical studies from various perspectives~\citep{chen2025coverage, Chen2025ReshapingRI, zhu2025path, ranmilo2026outcomebasedrp, Rad2026RateOF, Lyu2025TransformersWR, Bu2025ProvableBO, Tsilivis2025HowRL,davis2025objective}.
+\paragraph{Theory of RL training for LLMs.} The empirical success of RLVR has spurred theoretical studies from various perspectives~\citep{chen2025coverage, Chen2025ReshapingRI, zhu2025path, ranmilo2026outcomebasedrp, Rad2026RateOF, Lyu2025TransformersWR, Bu2025ProvableBO, Tsilivis2025HowRL,davis2025objective}.
 Of particular relevance are gradient-based analyses with transformer policies~\citep{ Lyu2025TransformersWR,Bu2025ProvableBO,ranmilo2026outcomebasedrp}. \cite{Bu2025ProvableBO} formalize the benefits of curriculum-style RL post-training, while \cite{Lyu2025TransformersWR} studies learnability in settings with intermediate supervision.
 In contrast, we focus on outcome-based RL where no dense feedback is available.
 A closely related work~\citep{ranmilo2026outcomebasedrp} shows that outcome-based RL can induce step-by-step reasoning under gradient flow, with asymptotic guarantees under static data conditions.
+We go beyond this by analyzing realistic gradient dynamics along the full learning trajectory and characterizing phase transitions in both reward and gradient.

+\paragraph{Curriculum and difficulty-aware RL.} Curriculum learning in RL studies how sequencing tasks or samples can make hard problems learnable~\citep{narvekar2020curriculum}.
+Recent LLM reasoning work uses easy-to-hard schedules~\citep{parashar2025curriculum}, learned curriculum policies~\citep{chen2025self}, and online filtering or frontier-of-learnability sampling to focus training on intermediate-difficulty problems with useful success signals~\citep{bae2025online,foster2025learning}.
+Since generalization across difficulty levels is limited~\citep{kordi2026revisiting}, broad and smooth difficulty spectra can be preferable to relying only on easy or hard subsets.
+Related hard-problem exploration methods reduce effective difficulty through privileged or off-policy prefixes, as in POPE~\citep{qu2026pope} and PrefixRL~\citep{setlur2026reuse}.
+These works support the real-world relevance of our mechanism: sparse terminal rewards become useful when data or prompting keeps training near the current competence frontier.

-We go beyond this by analyzing realistic gradient dynamics along the full learning trajectory and characterizing phase transitions in both reward and gradient. \paragraph{Grokking in supervised learning and RL.} Grokking characterizes delayed generalization in supervised learning, where performance stays flat for long periods before improving abruptly~\citep{Power2022GrokkingGB}.
+\paragraph{Grokking in supervised learning and RL.} Grokking characterizes delayed generalization in supervised learning, where performance stays flat for long periods before improving abruptly~\citep{Power2022GrokkingGB}.
 Similar plateau-to-jump dynamics also appear in RLVR training~\citep{Sun2025RLGR}, and have been described as ``aha moments'' in RL systems such as DeepSeek-R1-Zero~\citep{deepseekai2025deepseekr1}.
 Prior work investigates mechanisms behind such phase changes~\citep{nanda2023progress,kumar2024grokking,liu2022towards,tian2025provable}, while our theory on the learning dynamics provides a mechanistic explanation for both the plateau and the subsequent transition in RLVR.